 Golf Training Drills/Using Training Aids

-There are drills and training aids that you can use to efficiently hone certain golfing skills without having to play multiple games where you’ll make embarrassing mistakes.
+There are drills and choices of the best golf training aids that you can use to efficiently hone certain golfing skills without having to play multiple games where you’ll make embarrassing mistakes.
 That’s all part of the process, of course, but keep these three drills in mind:

 - Start And Stop: To practice golf swing balance, you should go to a driving range and practice lining up your swing.
 You wind up your backswing, approach the ball, and then stop before hitting it.